The coming together of Rebecca Marie Miller and Joy Pearson as Portland, Oregon’s Lenore., was serendipitous, to say the least.

 After individually hitting rock bottom — Pearson following a divorce and Miller after a period of destitution in LA —

-After years of lending their abilities to other projects, including Saddle Creek’s The Mynabirds & Portland’s own High Water Jazz Band, they finally found themselves spinning on the same axis when a chance meeting through a mutual friend, Pokey LaFarge, sparked an immediate connection.
+After many miles and moons spent lending their abilities to other projects, they finally found themselves spinning on the same axis when a chance meeting sparked an immediate connection.
+A drunken night ensued and before they’d even scoped each other’s material, they'd committed.

 Just three years after that fateful evening and Lenore. can boast having performed at legendary PNW venues including Portland’s

 Mississippi Studios, Aladdin Theater and Revolution Hall; as well as Sunset Tavern, Fremont Abbey and Tractor Tavern in Seattle.
 They've toured nationwide and have opened for critically acclaimed artists Eric Bachmann, Laura Gibson, Josiah Johnson, and The Mynabirds.

 They’ve also performed on stage with musical heroes like Chris Funk and Jenny Conlee of The Decemberists and Peter Buck of R.E.M.

 In August 2018, Lenore. was invited to play Traveler's Rest, a festival curated and headlined by The Decemberists, alongside acts that included

 Mavis Staples, Death Cab For Cutie, Jeff Tweedy and Tune-Yards.
 Most notably, in July 2019 Lenore. will make their debut appearance

 at the iconic Newport Folk Festival, performing on the For Pete’s Sake stage, named in honor of folk hero Pete Seeger.

 Miller and Pearson initially formed Lenore. as a duo, but have long since gained full-time collaborators in seasoned Portland musicians